Imod7/Advent_Of_Code/2020/Day08/README.md

 - I run with node.js version 17.0.1

 ### How to Run
-- You can download the files available in the current folder and
+- You can download the files from the current folder and
 - Run the code in a terminal with the command ```$ node part01.js```

-### Answer
+### Solution
 - Correct Answer (based on the given input) : 1451

-### Notes
+### Thoughts while doing this exercise
-The answer/solution is correct but the code is wrong.
+- Nice learning how to read files in javascript.
-The code executes one instruction too much but still this results to a correct solution because the additional instruction does not modify the accumulator.
+- I like the arrow syntax in the callback function.
+It looks so clean.